mohisa302/Hello-Microverse/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
+new developers can use this project to get familiar with basic programmers tools and templates

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.
+@mohisa302

 👤 **Author1**